glotzerlab/signac-docs/docs/source/tutorial.rst

 .. _SLURM: https://slurm.schedmd.com/

 To use this feature, make sure that you are on a system with any of the supported schedulers and then run the ``$ python project.py submit`` command.
-See the :ref:`cluster-submission` section for further details on how to use the ``submit`` option and the :ref:`environments` section for details on submitting to your particular cluster.

 As an example, we could submit the operation ``compute_volume`` to the cluster.

 ``$ python project.py submit -o compute_volume -n 1 -w 1.5``

 This command submits to the cluster the operation ``compute_volume`` for the next available 5 jobs, and each job is submitted with a walltime of 1.5 hours.
-We can use the ``--pretend`` option to output the text of the submission document:
+We can use the ``--pretend`` option to output the text of the submission document.
+Here is some sample output used on Stampede2, a SLURM-based queuing system:

 .. code-block:: bash